Speeding up compilation

 For example, when including Magnum.h, you get shortcut typedefs for floating-point vectors and matrices like Vector3 and Matrix4, but to actually use any of them, you have to include the respective header, e.g. Magnum/

-You are encouraged to use forward declarations also in your code.
-However, for some types it can be too cumbersome — e.g. too many template parameters, typedefs etc. In this case a header with forward declarations is usually available, each namespace has its own:
+You are encouraged to use forward declarations in your code as well.
+However, for some types it can be too cumbersome — e.g. too many template parameters, default template arguments, typedefs etc. Instead, forward declaration headers are available, with each namespace having its own:

 Many things in Magnum are templated to allow handling of various types and sizes of data, for example whole scene graph can operate either with Float or Double data type.
 However, having templated classes and function usually means that the compiler compiles the whole templated code again in each compilation unit (i.e. source file).
 In linking stage of the application or library the duplicates are just thrown out, which is a waste of compilation time.
 A few techniques are employed in Magnum to avoid this.